/user/index/surname("Johnson",<userID:int>)

 /user(33423,"Ryan","Johnson",0x0ffa83,42.2)=nil

-FQL is an open source query language for FoundationDB.
-It’s query semantics mirror FoundationDB’s core data model.
+FQL is an open source query language and alternative client API for FoundationDB.
+It’s semantics mirror FoundationDB’s core data model while improving API ergonomics.
 Fundamental patterns like range-reads and indirection are first class citizens.

 This document serves as both a language specification and a usage guide for FQL.
 The Syntax section describes the structure of queries while the Semantics section describes their behavior.
-The Implementations section highlights features which are not included in FQL but may be defined by a particular implementation.
+The Implementations section describes the Go reference implementation and highlights details not dictated by the specification.
 The complete EBNF grammar appears at the end.

 query = [ opts '\n' ] ( keyval | key | dquery )